14 Top-Rated Midwestern Weekend Getaways

 The scenic location of North Shore, Minnesota makes it a no-brainer for a weekend getaway.
 The North Shore is located along Lake Superior, with dramatic scenery like bluffs, forests, and a breathtaking coastline.

-You will want to stay in Duluth.
+You will want to stay in Duluth and check out the sights.
 Spend one day following the North Shore Scenic Drive, which is 154 miles of designated scenic highway.
 The route follows the coastline of Lake Superior, so there are always scenic views.
 You can stop for breaks and food in towns along the way.

 Another day of your getaway can be spent hiking in one of the North Shore's eight state parks.
 The parks, like Gooseberry Falls State Park, have beautiful waterfalls, trails, and shoreline.
 The parks are also great for winter recreation, with cross-country ski trails.